momentum-14-team-pumpkin/untitled-block-game/README.md

 __Example of Time in JSON body:__
 _Note: uses Bearer Token to identify logged in user and saves username associated with time automatically_
+_Also: for full run completion times, changes the full_run field to True automatically to help sort_
 ``` js
 {
     "time": put float number here